Let us know what you're looking to achieve and one of our experts will be in touch.

 Meanwhile, a traditional orangery has:

-With less glazing than a conservatory, the design of a traditional orangery offers greater levels of privacy and so appeals to those wishing to use the space as a kitchen or dining room.
+With less glazing than a conservatory, the design of a traditional orangery offers greater levels of privacy and so appeals to those wishing to use the space like a kitchen or dining room.
 The design can also fit more closely with the overall aesthetic of the exterior of the property.

 It is important to establish whether you will need conservatory planning permission at an early stage in the process.
 The good news is that as long as the plans meet the criteria (set out in detail on the Government’s Planning Portal website), conservatories and orangeries often don't need to be granted planning permission.